GENERAL INFORMATION NOTICE

-The property owner or mortgage holder can redeem the property from the tax deed sale by paying the amounts owed to the Tax Collector before the sale or prior to the full payment being made to the clerk.
+The property owner or mortgage holder can redeem the property from the tax deed sale by paying the amounts owed to the Tax Collector before the sale or prior to the full payment being made to the clerk, including documentary stamps and recording fees.
 F.S.
 197.122(1)(c) now reads, “A sale or conveyance of real or personal property for nonpayment of taxes may not be held invalid except upon proof that: (c) the real property was redeemed before receipt by the clerk of the court of full payment for a deed based upon a certificate issued for nonpayment of taxes, including all recording fees and documentary stamps.

 What do I need to do if I am the successful bidder at the sale?

 According to office policy, you are asked to remain until the auction is complete and accompany the deputy clerk to the Clerk’s Office.
 You will be advised of the total amount due which will include your bid amount and the fees to record the tax deed and documentary stamps of $.70 per $100 of the bid.
 If payment in full is not made, you are required to post a nonrefundable deposit of 5 percent of the bid or $200, whichever is greater, at the conclusion of the bidding for the parcel as set out in F.S.
 197.542(2), to be applied to the sale price at the time of full payment.
 Payment in full must be made within twenty-four (24) hours.
 If the required deposit is not paid, then the bidding on that parcel will begin again at the base bid amount.
 Payment must be made in cash or by cashier’s check payable to the Clerk of the Circuit Court.
 Remember, the property may be redeemed if done so before receipt by the clerk of full payment including all recording fees and documentary stamps.

 What if the successful bidder fails to return with the full payment within 24 hours?